bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

    return bareos_fd.bRC_OK

-During the restructuring of the plugin API it became clear that the *context* that was always transferred between the core and the python plugin and back was **unnecessary**, so it was completely removed from the API.
+During the restructuring of the plugin API it became clear that the *context* that was always transferred between the core and the Python plugin and back was **unnecessary**, so it was completely removed from the API.

-Porting existing python plugins:
+Porting existing Python plugins:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Porting existing python plugin from Version 19 to 20 requires is not very hard
+Porting existing Python plugin from Version 19 to 20 requires is not very hard
 and requires the following steps:

    Remove "context" everywhere
-      The context being transferred between all python API calls was unnecessary
+      The context being transferred between all Python API calls was unnecessary
       and was removed, so it needs to be removed in all Python callers and callbacks.

-   Switch to the constants being defined in the bareos[fd|sd|dir] python plugin.
+   Switch to the constants being defined in the bareos[fd|sd|dir] Python plugin.
       Import bareos[fd|sd|dir] instead of bareos_[fd|sd|dir]_consts.

    Adapt the code to run on Python 2 **and** Python 3